Planning obligations and the Community Infrastructure Levy (CIL)

 Community Infrastructure Levy (CIL) Annual Rate Summary 2021

-This document provides guidance on how indexation will affect CIL rates for CIL liable development across the borough for the calendar year 2021.
+This document provides guidance on how indexation will affect CIL rates for CIL liable development across the borough for the calendar year 2021 and 2022.

-Read the Community Infrastructure Levy (CIL) Annual CIL Rate Summary 2021.
+Read the Community Infrastructure Levy (CIL) Annual CIL Rate Summary 2022 (PDF)

 The Infrastructure List will be updated annually and sets out the types of infrastructure or projects which may be funded by Newham’s strategic CIL receipts.